Telengit language

 Telengit is a Turkic language spoken in the Altai Republic in Russia by the Telengits.
 It is widespread in the Kosh-Agach and Ulagan districts of the Altai Republic.

 The Telengit are also known as the Telengit-kiji or Chui-kiji.

 Classification

-It is classified as a Siberian Turkic language.
+It is classified as a Kyrgyz-Kipchak.
 It is considered to be a dialect of the Southern Altai language, along with the Teleut and the literary varieties.

 Dialects

 The Telengit language can be divided into two main dialects, the Telengit-Teles and Chui dialects.

 The Telengit-Teles dialect can be subdivided in to the following subdialects: